USC vs. UCLA: Which College to Choose?

 3. Is USC Considered an Elite School?

-USC is a private learning institution ranked 25 out of 443 national universities.
-It is also a member of the Association of American Universities, which highlights its excellence in academics and innovative research.
+Yes, USC is a private learning institution ranked 28th out of 443 national universities.
+It is also a member of the Association of American Universities, highlighting its excellence in academics.

 4. Why Is UCLA So Popular?

-Though nestled in the heart of the city of angels, UCLA is not only famous for its proximity to LA’s famous attractions.
-Instead, it is renowned for its world-class research facilities, law school and medical program.
+UCLA is renowned for its world-class research facilities, law school, and medical program.
 When compared to other top-ranking national universities, UCLA also offers affordable tuition costs.

 Final Thoughts